Jean-Francois-C/SAP-Security-Audit/README.md

 ```

 <i/> 2.2 - Review who has access (and with which permissions) to the following list of powerful SAP transactions </i>
+> Technique 1 - Run the report "RSUSR200" which is used for analyzing user authorization data.
+Specifically, it provides a detailed overview of user master records and the authorizations assigned to users within the SAP system.

-> Option 1 - The SUIM transaction can be used for user information system and includes options to view roles, authorizations, and transactions associated with roles.
+> Technique 2 - Use the SUIM transaction that includes options to view roles, authorizations, and transactions associated with roles.

-> Option 2 - The transactions PFCG can be used to view the roles and their associated transactions.
+> Technique 3 - Use the PFCG transation can be used to view the roles and their associated transactions.
 By entering the role name, you can see all the transactions that are granted to that role, along with any associated authorization objects.

-> Option 3 - Extract and cross-check the content of the following SAP tables: "AGR_1251" (it contains roles and authorization objects), "AGR_1252" (it contains roles and associated transactions), "USR04" and "AGR_USERS" (they both allow to list the accounts member of roles)
+> Technique 4 - Extract and cross-check the content of the following SAP tables: "AGR_1251" (it contains roles and authorization objects), "AGR_1252" (it contains roles and associated transactions), "USR04" and "AGR_USERS" (they both allow to list the accounts member of roles)
 ```
 List of powerful or sensitive SAP transactions
 ===============================================